 The number of loan origination for multifamily units has continued to increase in recent years and it’s easy to see why.
-This growth trend is due in part to low interest rates as well as the strong demand for rental properties by millenials.
-The Mortgage Bankers Association expects 2019 to be another record-breaking year with similar expectations projected for 2020.
+This growth trend is due in part to low-interest rates as well as the strong demand for rental properties by millenials.
+The Mortgage Bankers Association expects 2021 to be another record-breaking year with similar expectations projected for 2022.

 Given this favorable environment, it makes sense to better understand if investing in a multifamily property is a smart move for you.
 There could be significant financial benefits from this type of investment, especially if you decide to live in the property while renting out the other units.
 The arrangement could be a real win/win all around!

-Multifamily properties with 2-4 units are considered to be a residential building.
-Sometimes known as duplexes, triplexes, and fourplexes, 2-4 unit properties are essentially mini apartment buildings.
+Multifamily properties with 2-4 units are considered to be residential buildings.
+Sometimes known as duplexes, triplexes, and fourplexes, 2-4 unit properties are essentially mini-apartment buildings.
 With separate dwellings contained within one property, a 2-4 unit can be occupied by different tenants.
 Although they may resemble mini apartment complexes, they are still considered residential properties.
 This is extremely important when it comes to financing options.

 Furthermore, the projected rental income from the additional units can often be taken into account when applying to a mortgage lender.
 Although you’ll need a deposit to qualify for a loan, the rental income from the 2-4 unit property can form part or all of your income in relation to the terms of the mortgage.